MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.intrinsic.rfrac.md

 ### numerator : [Int](xref:microsoft.quantum.qsharp.valueliterals#int-literals)

 Numerator in the dyadic fraction representation of the angleby which the qubit is to be rotated.
+This angle is expressed in radians.

 ### power : [Int](xref:microsoft.quantum.qsharp.valueliterals#int-literals)

 Power of two specifying the denominator of the angle by whichthe qubit is to be rotated.
+This angle is expressed in radians.

 ### qubit : [Qubit](xref:microsoft.quantum.qsharp.valueliterals#qubit-literals)